 Processing is necessary to protect the vital interests of the individual

-The company can process the personal data of the individual to whom the personal data relates, insofar as this is necessary to protect his vital interests.
-In urgent cases, the company can search for an individual’s personal document, check whether this person exists in its database, examine his medical history or establish contact with his relatives, for which the company does not need the individual’s consent.
-The above applies in cases where this is absolutely necessary to protect the vital interests of the individual.
+The company can process the personal data of the individual to whom the personal data relates, insofar as this is necessary to protect their vital interests.
+In urgent cases, the company can search for an individual’s personal documents, check whether the individual exists in its database, examine their medical history, or establish contact with their relatives, without the individual’s consent.
+The above applies when it is necessary to protect the individual’s vital interests.

 5. Storage and deletion of personal data

-The company will keep personal data only as long as it is necessary to fulfill the purpose for which the personal data was collected and processed.
-If the company processes data on the basis of the law, it will keep it for the period prescribed by law.
+The company will retain personal data only for as long as necessary to fulfil the purpose for which it was collected and processed.
+If the company processes data in accordance with the law, it will retain it for the period prescribed by law.
 Here, some data is kept for the duration of cooperation with the company, while some data must be kept permanently.
-Personal data that the company processes on the basis of a contractual relationship with an individual is kept by the company for the period necessary for the execution of the contract and for another 6 years after its termination, except in cases where a dispute arises between the individual and the company regarding the contract.
-In such a case, the company keeps the data for 10 years after the finality of the court decision, arbitration or court settlement or, if there was no court dispute, for 5 years from the date of the peaceful resolution of the dispute.
-The personal data that the company processes on the basis of the individual’s personal consent or legitimate interest will be kept by the company until the consent is revoked or until the data is deleted.
-After receiving the cancellation or request for deletion, the data will be deleted within 15 days at the latest.
-The company can delete this data even before cancellation, when the purpose of personal data processing has been achieved or if it is stipulated by law.
+Personal data that the company processes in the context of a contractual relationship with an individual is retained by the company for the period necessary to execute the contract and for an additional 6 years after its termination, except in cases where a dispute arises between the individual and the company regarding the agreement.
+In such a case, the company keeps the data for 10 years after the finality of a court decision, arbitration, or court settlement, or, if there was no court dispute, for 5 years from the date of the peaceful resolution of the conflict.
+The personal data that the company processes with the individual’s consent or based on legitimate interest will be retained by the company until the consent is revoked or the data is deleted.
+Upon receiving a cancellation or deletion request, the data will be deleted within 15 days at the latest.
+The company can delete this data even before cancellation, if the purpose of personal data processing has been achieved or if required by law.

 6. Contractual processing of personal data and data export

-The company can trust a contractual processor for individual processing of personal data on the basis of a contractual processing agreement.
-Contractual processors can process confidential data exclusively on behalf of the controller, within the limits of his authority, which is written in a written contract or other legal act and in accordance with the purposes defined in this privacy policy.
+The company can entrust a contractual processor with the processing of personal data on the basis of a contractual processing agreement.
+Contractual processors may process confidential data exclusively on behalf of the controller, within the limits of their authority, as set out in a written contract or other legal act, and in accordance with the purposes defined in this privacy policy.

 The contractual processors with whom the company cooperates are mainly:

-• providers of social networks and online advertising (Google, Facebook, LinkedIn, etc.).
+- providers of social networks and online advertising (e.g., Google, Facebook, LinkedIn).

-For the purposes of better inspection and control over contract processors and regulation of the mutual contractual relationship, the company also maintains a list of contract processors, which lists all specific contract processors with which the company cooperates.
+For better inspection and control over contract processors and regulation of the mutual contractual relationship, the company also maintains a list of contract processors, including all specific contract processors with which the company cooperates.

-Under no circumstances will the company provide personal data of an individual to unauthorized third parties.
-Contract processors may only process personal data within the framework of the company’s instructions and may not use personal data for any other purposes.
+Under no circumstances will the company disclose an individual’s personal data to unauthorised third parties.
+Contract processors may process personal data only within the framework of the company’s instructions and may not use it for any other purpose.

 Cookies saved by the browser can be deleted by the individual (instructions can be found on the websites of the individual browsers).

 The company takes care of information security and infrastructure security (premises and application system software).
 Our information systems are protected by anti-virus programs and a firewall, among other things.
-We have implemented appropriate organizational and technical security measures aimed at protecting personal data against accidental or illegal destruction, loss, modification, unauthorized disclosure, or access, as well as against other illegal and unauthorized forms of processing.
-In the case of transmission of special types of personal data, they are transmitted in an encrypted form and protected by a password.
+We have implemented appropriate organisational and technical security measures to protect personal data against accidental or unlawful destruction, loss, modification, unauthorised disclosure, or access, as well as against other illegal or unauthorised processing.
+In the case of transmission of special types of personal data, they are encrypted and protected by a password.

-The individual is responsible for providing his/her personal data securely and that the data provided is accurate and authentic.
+The individual is responsible for securely providing their personal data and ensuring that the data they provide is accurate and authentic.
 The company will make every effort to ensure that the personal data it processes is accurate and, if necessary, updated, from time to time we may also contact the individual to confirm the accuracy of the personal data.

 In accordance with the General Regulation, an individual has the following personal data protection rights:

-• He may request information about whether we have his personal data and, if so, what data we have and on what basis we have it and why we use it;
+- He may request information about whether we have his personal data and, if so, what data we have, on what basis we have it and why we use it;

-• he can request access to his personal data, which allows him to receive a copy of the personal data held by the company and to check whether the company is processing it legally;
+- he can request access to his personal data, which allows him to receive a copy of the data held by the company and to check whether it is being processed legally;

-• can revoke the consent or consent he gave to the collection, processing and transfer of his personal data for a specific purpose; upon receiving notice that he has withdrawn his consent, the Company will cease to process the personal data for the purposes for which it was originally accepted, unless the Company has no other lawful legal basis for doing so lawfully.
+- can revoke the consent or consent he gave to the collection, processing and transfer of his personal data for a specific purpose; upon receiving notice that he has withdrawn his consent, the Company will cease to process the personal data for the purposes for which it was initially accepted, unless the Company has no other lawful basis for doing so lawfully.

-If an individual wishes to exercise any of the aforementioned rights, he can send a request by email to dpo@crmt.com or by regular mail to the company’s address.
-The company will respond to a request relating to the rights of an individual without undue delay and in any case within one month of receiving the request.
-In the event that this deadline is extended (by a maximum of two additional months) taking into account the complexity and number of requests, you will be notified.
-Access to the individual’s personal data and asserted rights is free for the individual.
+If an individual wishes to exercise any of the rights above, they can send a request by email to dpo@crmt.com or by regular mail to the company’s address.
+The company will respond to a request regarding an individual’s rights without undue delay and, in any case, within one month of receiving the request.
+If this deadline is extended (by a maximum of two additional months), taking into account the complexity and number of requests, you will be notified.
+Access to the individual’s personal data and the exercise of asserted rights are free for the individual.
 However, the company may charge a reasonable fee if the data subject’s request is manifestly unfounded or excessive, especially if it is repeated.
 In such a case, the company can also reject the request.
-In the case of exercising the rights under this title, the company may have to request certain information from the individual that will help it confirm the identity of the individual, which is only a security measure to ensure that personal data is not disclosed to unauthorized persons.
+When exercising rights under this title, the company may need to request certain information from the individual to confirm the individual’s identity, which is a security measure to ensure that personal data is not disclosed to unauthorised persons.

-When exercising the rights from this title, or in the case that an individual believes that his rights have been violated, he can contact the supervisory authority, i.e. the Information Commissioner, on the website: https://www.ip-rs.si/.
+When exercising the rights under this title, or if an individual believes his rights have been violated, he can contact the supervisory authority, i.e., the Information Commissioner, via the website: https://www.ip-rs.si/.

 Any changes to our Privacy Policy will be posted on the company website: https://www.crmt.com/.
 By using the website, the individual confirms that he accepts and agrees with the entire content of this personal data protection policy.

-The personal data protection policy was adopted by the responsible person of the company on, 11.10.2022.
+The personal data protection policy was adopted by the company’s responsible person on 11.10.2022.